australia/aboriginal-flag-cv-model/README.md

 from detecto.core import Model

 # Load all images and XML files from the Classification section
+# or point it at "images" if you classified your own
 dataset = core.Dataset('images_classified/')

 # We initalize the Model and map it to the label we used in labelImg classification